sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Frontend

+1. Image rendering SHOULD be implemented with [Sitegeist.Kaleidoscope - Responsive Images](https://github.com/sitegeist/Sitegeist.Kaleidoscope) and [Sitegeist.Lazybones - Lazy Loading](https://github.com/sitegeist/Sitegeist.Lazybones) from the start.
+   While the responsive behavior MAY be defined later or not at all it is costly and error prone to integrate these packages later.
 ## Contribution

 Please send us pull requests (if you want to suggest a concrete rule) or open issues if you have a suggestion but no clear wording yet.
 Make sure to look for duplicates before creating a new issue/pr.